Olympus E-M5 II vs Panasonic GH2

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the GH2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the GH2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH2 was succeeded by the Panasonic GH3.
+Both the E-M5 II and the GH2 have been discontinued, but can regularly be found used on eBay.
+The GH2 was replaced by the Panasonic GH3, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M5 II or the Panasonic GH2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus OM-D E-M5 Mark II:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores substantially higher (13 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.8 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (1.2 EV of extra DR).